ThePagi/PBRNifPatcher/README.md

 # Additional settings
 * "path_contains": "dwemer" -> select mesh based on a string anywhere in texture path, does NOT set PBR texture paths unless "texture" also matches
 * "nif_filter": "book04a" -> skips the current .nif file unless its path contains the given text
+* "rename": "new_texture" -> renames the matched texture to a new name
 * "pbr": false -> only does non-pbr modifications (as below)
 * "vertex_colors": true/false -> enable or disable vertex colors, useful if the mesh used vertex colors to change the colors of the old textures
 * "smooth_angle": 0.0-180.0 -> smooths the normals (and removes doubled vertices) where the angle is less extreme (flatter) than the given number in degrees, useful when sharp edges look bad with high resolution textures